Moshannon man bound over on assault charges

-A Moshannon man was bound over Wednesday on reported assault charges after a preliminary hearing.
+A Moshannon man was bound over Wednesday on assault charges after a preliminary hearing.

 According to the report, the woman was holding her 16-month-old son when the fight occurred.
-However, during the preliminary hearing, the woman testified she was not at the time of the assault, the Centre County District Attorney’s office confirmed.
+However, during the preliminary hearing, the woman testified she was not holding her son at the time of the assault, the Centre County District Attorney’s office confirmed.

 The case now moves toward trial.